MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [ ] Only the employer contributes, and withdrawals are tax-free.
 - [ ] The government funds all contributions.

-> **Explanation:** Many RPPs are funded by both the employer and employee.
-Contributions grow tax-deferred and are taxable when withdrawn.
+> **Explanation:**( Many RPPs are funded by both the employer and employee.
+Contributions grow tax-deferred and are taxable when withdrawn.)

----

 ### What is a main difference between a Defined Benefit (DB) plan and a Defined Contribution (DC) plan within an RPP?